 After a death of a loved one, you may need extra help in coping with your grief and living with your loss.
 We offer the following to support and guide you.

-You can also download a PDF about "What to do when a loved one dies" here from Trinity's Uptown Cemetery and Mausoleum staff, which is is a practical guide that covers the immediate steps to take following a death.
+You can also download our PDF "What to do when a loved one dies" from Trinity's Uptown Cemetery and Mausoleum staff, which is is a practical guide that covers the immediate steps to take following a death.

 Grief is a universal, natural, necessary, and very personal process that expresses itself in different ways for each of us.
 Though you may pass through stages of grief that many share, how you experience grief is unique to you, and is often unpredictable.
 You may be experiencing the loss of a loved one or dealing with anticipatory grief and loss of someone who is approaching the end of life.
 You may have the added challenge of a sudden or traumatic death of someone close to you.

 The process of grieving can be very painful, and yet it can also be healing and lead to a time of renewed appreciation of life and of those we love who have passed on, and it can deepen our bonds with those still with us.
 How you grieve, and how the loss of a loved one impacts you, can depend on the circumstances surrounding their death, your relationship to them, your own circumstances, as well as your personal and family history, traditions, and spiritual life in coping with loss.

 Family, Community, Cultural, and Spiritual Traditions

 Your family, friends, culture, and for some, your community of faith, may have particular rituals or traditions for facing the end of life, sharing grief, and coping with loss that can be very helpful.
 Connecting with others through these traditions is an important part of grieving.
 But know that many people have different grief reactions, beliefs, and ways of relating to the end of life.
 It can be challenging to share your feelings, struggles, or needs if they don’t seem to fit with what others around you are experiencing or expecting.
 Seek out compassionate, non-judgmental listening and support that you are comfortable with.